Azerbaijan–Syria relations

-Azerbaijan–Syria relations refer to the bilateral relations between the Republic of Azerbaijan and the Syrian Arab Republic in political, socio-economic, cultural and other spheres.
+Diplomatic relations between the Republic of Azerbaijan and Syria were established on 28 March 1992.
+Syria is accredited to Azerbaijan from its embassy in Tehran, Iran.

 Diplomatic relations

-Diplomatic relations between the Republic of Azerbaijan and the Syrian Arab Republic were established on 28 March 1992.

-On 9 July 2009, the First official visit of the President of the Syrian Arab Republic — Bashar al-Assad to Azerbaijan took place.
-The parties agreed to supply 1-1.
-5 billion cubic meters of Azerbaijani gas to Syria.
+On 9 July 2009, the first official visit of the President of the Syrian Arab Republic — Bashar al-Assad to Azerbaijan took place.
+The parties agreed to supply 1-1.5 billion cubic meters of Azerbaijani gas to Syria.

 A joint Azerbaijani-Syrian business forum was held during the visit.
 The business forum resulted in the signing of 14 documents: